wouyang628/eventDrivenContainerDeploy/README.md

-# Setting up JCL Lab
+# Setting up Event Driven on Juniper Could Lab

 This is the instructions for setting it up using JCL with blueprint EDI.